abinit/abinit/doc/installation.md

 series of test, the diff and the fldiff utilities are used automatically, and fldiff.report and report files are produced automatically.

-## For developers.
+## For developers

 Note the documentation available in the pages labelled [Developers](developers), as well as the [developer's corner of the Wiki](https://wiki.abinit.org) The following sections are complements for the installation from gitlab, and the generation of the ABINIT distribution.

-### Git, autotools and makemake.
+### Git, autotools and makemake

 If you want to have a full handle on the package (compilation, modification of files, writing of scripts, you need additional prerequisites, the (free) software applications git, automake, autoconf, libtools.

 More explicitly, you need minimally (version numbers can be upgraded)

  * [GNU Autoconf 2.69](ftp://ftp.gnu.org/gnu/autoconf/autoconf-2.69.tar.gz)
  * [GNU Automake 1.15](ftp://ftp.gnu.org/gnu/automake/automake-1.15.tar.gz)